 This method is often called ‘adding to losing positions’ and it is very controversially discussed among traders.
 It is the opposite of averaging up because once your trade moves against you, you would open new orders to increase your position size.

-- Losses can potentially be reduced and the point of break-even could be reached faster once a trade which has moved against you turns around.
+- The idea behind this approach is that losses can potentially be reduced and the point of break-even could be reached faster once a trade which has moved against you turns around again.

-- This method is often abused, especially by amateur traders, who are in a losing position and are emotionally attached to it (see Disposition effect in the Psychology section).
+- This method is often abused, especially by amateur traders, who are in a losing position and are emotionally attached to it.
 Such traders arbitrarily open new orders on the way down in the hope, and by lacking a sound trading plan and principles, that price eventually has to turn around.
 The improper use of cost averaging is a common cause for significant losses among amateur traders.

 The cost averaging method is not recommended for amateur traders or for traders who lack discipline and are emotionally about their trading.